 What is it ?¶

-NethServer HotSync aims to reduce downtime in case of failure.
-Normally, when an hardware damage occurs, the time needed to restore service is:
+Normally, when a hardware damage occurs, the time needed to restore service is:

 - fix or buy another server: from 4h to 2 days